 The UC Berkeley Library collects at a research level in the subject of Ethnic Studies, which includes: history, literature, political science, etc. These materials are purchased in virtually all languages of the world and represent the ethnicities of people from all corners of the world.

 Ethnic Studies collections are located in multiple campus libraries.
-Humanities and social sciences materials are located in the Main (Gardner) Stacks, with additional materials in subject specialty libraries such as the Education/Psychology, Social Research, Anthropology, Environmental Design, Media Resources Center, etc.
+Humanities and social sciences materials are located in the Main (Gardner) Stacks, with additional materials in subject specialty libraries such as Social Research, Anthropology, Environmental Design, Media Resources Center, etc.

 The Ethnic Studies Library, with its departmental focus, features the following collections: Asian American Studies, Chicano Studies, Native American Studies and Comparative Ethnic Studies.
 These collections support the Ethnic Studies Department undergraduate majors and minors in Asian American and Asian Diaspora Studies, Chicana/o and Latina/o Studies, Native American Studies, and Comparative Ethnic Studies, as well as a Ph.D. in Ethnic Studies.